 Amazon Prime is totally worth the money you’ll save.
 You’ll be able to find lower-priced products and get them shipped for free.
 Also, you could leverage services like Prime Video to replace more expensive home entertainment options.

 - Buy only what you need, just enough for what you need, and only when you need it.

-- Buy used items.
-When you making a purchase, check eBay, Craigslist, or Facebook Marketplace to see if you can find used item for less.
-Or go out and visit your local thrift stores.
+- Buy used or get free items.
+When you are making a purchase, check eBay, Craigslist, or Facebook Marketplace (or go out and visit your local thrift stores) to see if you can find a used item for less.
+You might even find that people are giving away what you want for free!

 - Use what you have until it is worn out.
 Don’t prematurely replace items just because there is something newer available.

 - Cut recurring expenses (anything that you get billed monthly); especially, subscription services like cable TV, telephone, gym membership, associations, etc. Saving on recurring expenses means that you will enjoy the savings every month going forward.

 - Refinance your home loan to lower monthly payments.
 Make sure your lender shows you the total interest you’ll pay over the entire loan period on the new loan, and compare it against the total interest you have left on the current loan.
 Only go forward with refinancing your home loan if the benefit of lower monthly payments outweighs the potential increase in interest amount.

 - Appeal your property tax.
 If your property tax looks too high, submit an appeal to see if the county will lower your tax.